frictionlessdata/schema-collaboration/documentation/User.md

 Note that this page doesn't have the left hand side bar.
 This is because the external pages (available to collaborators) do not have it and the URL can be sent to the collaborators in order to work on it.

-## Assign a datapackage to a researcher
+## Assign a datapackage to a collaborator
 Select "Datapackages" on the left hand side and then "Options -> Manage Datapackage":

 | ![manage_datapackage](images/manage_datapackage.png) |
 |---|

 There is a brief information on the datapackage detail.
-Here is where you could add Comments for the researchers of for yourself (enable "Private" if the comment is only for you).
+Here is where you could add Comments for the collaborators of for yourself (enable "Private" if the comment is only for you).

 Select "Edit Manage" in order to Manage the Datapackage: